michelp/pgsodium/README.md

       4 | this is two
       3 | this is one

-The trigger `test_encrypt_trigger` is fired `INSTEAD OF INSERT ON` the wrapper `test_view`, newly inserted rows are encrypted with a key derived from the row's primary key.

 If an attacker acquires a dump of the table or database, they will not be able to derive the keys used encrypt the data since they will not